kamalchahal7/final-project/README.md

 ## Frontend Specifications

 ### ContentView.swift
+This SwiftUI file defines the structure of a Pokémon-themed application that uses TabView for navigation between four primary tabs: Cards, Search, Collection, and Profile.
+The app incorporates various data models (e.g., Pokemon, PokemonCard, UserInfo) and observable objects (cards, series) to manage Pokémon-related and user-specific data.
+Each tab displays a distinct view, such as search functionalities, card collections, and user profiles, with state variables tracking user interactions and app behavior, like login status, selected Pokémon/cards, and active views.
+The app also supports future enhancements, such as camera integration and history views, indicated by commented-out placeholders.
 #### Key Features:
 ##### Structs for Decodable Models
 * Pokemon: Represents Pokémon data, including basic stats, abilities, types, and more.
 This struct adheres to the Decodable and Identifiable protocols for easy integration with SwiftUI lists.